Insights from Generative Modeling for Neural Video Compression: Discussion

 \section{Discussion}

 Generative modeling and compression share similar aims, respectively modeling and removing redundant structure in data.
 Accordingly, the nascent field of learned, neural compression holds the potential to drastically improve performance over conventional codecs.
 Perhaps nowhere is this more impactful than in the setting of high-resolution video, where capturing temporal redundancy can yield significant reductions in coding costs.
 Toward this end, we have drawn inspiration from a recently developed technique within deep generative models, temporal autoregressive flows \cite{marino2020improving}, which perform temporal predictive coding via affine transforms.
-By interpreting the recent state-of-the-art method Scale-Space-Flow \cite{agustsson2020scale} as a special case of autoregressive flows, we can generalize this compression model to more complex transforms, with corresponding improvements in performance.
+By interpreting recent state-of-the-art neural compression methods via autoregressive flows, we can generalize them to using more complex transforms, with corresponding improvements in performance.
 We have investigated such improvements on video compression benchmarks, along with extensions to the higher-level latent variable model: additional hierarchical priors, temporal priors, and variable bitrate compression.
-Of particular importance, our results shed light on potential pitfalls in estimating higher-level temporal dynamics in learned compression models.
-To accompany these algorithmic and experimental contributions, we have also provided scripts to generate a new high-resolution video dataset, YouTube-NT, which is substantially larger than current publicly available datasets.
-Together, we hope that this new perspective and dataset will drive further progress in the field of learned video compression.
+Of particular importance, our results \C{show that domain knowledge (in our case, next frame prediction via the computer vision technique of warping) remains valuable in video compression and can be more cost-effective than a neural-network-only approach.} They also shed light on the potential pitfalls in estimating higher-level temporal dynamics in learned compression models.